Xarishark/yafti-gtk/README.md

 just setup build install run
 ```

-This will install `flatpak-builder`, build the flatpak inside a container, install to host, then run it with the default source file.
+This will install `flatpak-builder`, build the flatpak, install to host, then run it with the default source file.

 Then for subsequent changes, you could run: